networknt/light-doc/content/contribute/documentation.md

 ---
-title: Contribute to document
+title: "Documentation"
-linktitle: Documentation
-description: Documentation is an integral part of any open source project.
-The light-doc repository is as much a work in progress as the source it attempts to cover.
-date: 2017-02-01
+date: 2018-04-22T19:04:29-04:00
-publishdate: 2017-02-01
-lastmod: 2017-02-01
+description: ""
-categories: [contribute]
+categories: []
-keywords: [docs,documentation,community, contribute]
+keywords: []
 menu:
   docs:
     parent: "contribute"
     weight: 20
 weight: 20
-sections_weight: 20
+aliases: []
+toc: false
 draft: false
-aliases: [/contribute/docs/]
-toc: true
 reviewed: true
 ---

+Documentation is an integral part of any open source project.
+The light-doc repository is as much a work in progress as the source it attempts to cover.
+For most open source projects, documentation is the weaker point especially for the light platform which consists of numeric cross-cutting concerns, frameworks, infrastructure services and tools.
+We have put a lot of effort on the documents but there are still a lot of materials need to be written.
+There are a lot of senior developers who can write beautiful code but cannot document their ideas, or they need other professional writers to help to review the document.
+For people who are reading the document, please help us to open issues if you see a syntax error or incorrect information.
+Let us know how we can improve the document site.
+Any small improvement will eventually make the platform a better product that benefits the entire community.

+If you want to contribute the document site directly, please follow the guidelines below.
+If you have questions, please contact us at [gitter][]and [reddit][] so that we can work together.

 ### Create Your Fork